Skip to content

 And observe how a request to its root produces a response with HTTP status 500, and the text "Internal server error".

-Exception details are hidden to the client by default: it would be a security issue if the web application returned error details to the client.
+Exception details are hidden from the client by default: it would be a security issue if the web application returned error details to the client.
 However, while developing and occasionally while investigating issues, it is useful to be able to obtain error details directly from the web requests that are failing.
 To enable error details, update the app declaration as follows:

 Now the application returns the details of the exception with the full stack trace, serving a page like the following: